netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 For some guidelines on how to solve these issues, check our [docs here](https://learn.netdata.cloud/guides/troubleshoot/troubleshooting-agent-with-cloud-connection).

-### Tech debt and Infrastructure improvements <a id="v1370-tech-debt"></a>

-To further improve Netdata Cloud and your user experience, multiple points around tech debt and infrastructure improvements have been completed.
-To name some of the key achievements:
-* An huge improvement has been made on our **Overview** tab on Netdata Cloud; we improved the performance around the navigation on the **Table of Contents (TOC)** and the charts on the viewport, contributing to a much better UX
-* The repos that support our FE have all been upgraded to node 16, putting us on the Active Long Term Support (LTS) version
-* We've replaced our MQTT broker VerneMQ with EMQX, which brings much more stability to the product.

 ### Blogposts & Demo space use-case rooms <a id="v1370-blog-use-case"></a>

 To better showcase the potentialities and upgrades of Netdata, we have made available multiple rooms in our [Demo space](https://app.netdata.cloud/spaces/netdata-demo/) to allow you to experience the power and simplicity of Netdata with live infrastructure monitoring.